chynshow/gatsby-project-landing-page/README.md

 #### Running:

-  Replace DATO_API_TOKEN value in config/config.env file with your hedless CMS token.
+  Replace DATO_API_TOKEN value in config/config.env file with your headless CMS token.
   Use `gatsby develop` to start the dev server.